-It is necessary to enter the name or IP address of a Syslog server in order to store every configured alarm situation which occurs on the module in a Linux/Unix Syslog.
-If everything is configured correctly and enabled (depending on the Syslog level), every message is transmitted to the Syslog server and stored in the Syslog file there.
+It is necessary to enter the name or IPv4 or IPv6 address of a Syslog server in order to store every configured alarm situation which occurs on the module in a Linux/Unix Syslog.
+If every-thing is configured correctly and enabled (depending on the Syslog level), every message is transmitted to the Syslog server and stored in the Syslog file there.